 Gluten-free pasta with spicy marinara sauce is a healthier version to your even day pasta meal.
 Comfort food with healthy ingredients.

 When it comes to comfort food, pasta is at the top of my list.
-Pasta is such a versatile dish with many different types of sauces and ingredients pairing nicely with it.
+This gluten-free pasta with spicy marinara sauce is such a versatile dish with many different types of sauces and ingredients pairing nicely with it.
 My all-time favorite type of pasta sauce is marinara which is the sauce I made here.
 Marinara with a kick!

 Since I enjoy spicy food, I made this sauce spicy, but the spice level can be brought down to zero if that is the preference too.
 I use red pepper flakes to kick up the spice in this sauce, so less can be added, or none at all.
 The sauce will taste delicious regardless.
 I also use a gluten-free pasta which makes this dish completely gluten-free.